Daily visits to the physical therapist don’t fit into everyone’s schedule.

 - Perform a set of 20 reps, alternating each time.

 Knee stability is crucial if you participate in sports that require a lot of starting and stopping.
 Since these large joints support us in every function, it’s important to keep them healthy.
 Here are some more knee exercises you can try to increase stability and flexibility.

 Hip problems become more common as we age.
 Whether you are sitting or on your feet all day, these muscles are working to keep your body vertical.
-If you suffer from hip pain, strengthening your hip muscles and joints is the best way to find relief.
+If you suffer from hip pain, strengthening and stretching your hip muscles and joints is the best way to find relief.
 These stretches can also help with lower back pain.